-1) Maximum Maturities - To the extent possible, the City shall attempt to match its investments with anticipated cash flow requirements.
-Unless matched to a specific cash flow, the City will not directly invest in securities maturing more than five (5) years from the date of trade settlement.
+- 1) Diversification The investment shall be diversified by: - limiting investments to avoid over concentration in securities from a specific issuer or business sector (excluding U.S. Treasury and Federal Agency securities), - limiting investment in securities that have higher credit risks, - investing in securities with varying maturities, and - continuously investing a portion of the portfolio in readily available funds such as LAIF or money market funds to ensure that appropriate liquidity is maintained in order to meet unanticipated cash demands. - 2) Maximum Maturities To the extent possible, the City shall attempt to match its investments with anticipated cash flow requirements.
+Unless matched to a specific cash flow, the City will not directly invest in securities maturing more than five (5) years from the date of purchase.
 The intent to invest in securities beyond the five year maturity limitation shall be disclosed in writing to the City Council no less than 3 months prior to the investment.
-Reserve funds established by the issuance of bonds and other funds with longer-term investment horizons may be invested in securities exceeding five years if the maturity of such investments are made to coincide with the expected use of funds.
+As a general rule, the weighted average maturity of the investment portfolio will not exceed three years.
+Reserve funds established by the issuance of bonds and other funds with longer-term investment horizons may be invested in securities exceeding five years if the maturity of such investments are made to coincide with the expected use of funds. - 3) Competitive Bidding It is the policy of the City to require competitive bidding for investment transactions that are not classified as "new issue" securities.
+For the purchase of non "new issue" securities and the sale of all securities, with the exception of U.S. Treasury securities, at least three bidders must be contacted.
+Competitive bidding for security swaps is also recommended, however, it is understood that certain time constraints and broker portfolio limitations exist which would not accommodate the competitive bidding process.
+If time or portfolio constraining condition exists, the pricing of the swap should be verified to current market conditions and documented for auditing purposes.